What has been is what will be,

 In my travels in and around this subject, I’ve come across other core Gnostic beliefs.
 All of the following comes from research of CG.

-As I stated in an earlier post, Gnostic religions have always held that God is transcendent but not perfect, human beings are a cosmic accident, and the SYSTEM is the problem (fixing the SYSTEM is of primary importance, as opposed the Judeo-Christian belief that it’s mankind that needs to be fixed).
+As I stated in an earlier post, Gnostic religions have always held that God is transcendent but not perfect, human beings are a cosmic accident, and the SYSTEM is the problem (fixing the SYSTEM is of primary importance, as opposed the Hebraic, then Christian belief that it’s mankind that needs to be fixed).
 This broken, flawed SYSTEM is the cause of all evil and human misery.
 Gnosticism contends that mankind is basically good, so therefore we have no need for atonement, and the way to salvation is through knowledge (not faith).

 Shortly downstream from it’s disdain for the created order is the Gnostic compulsion for equality.
 In most of the Gnostic cults, equality was preached in much the same way it is today.
 Also downstream in CG is extremes of licentiousness or asceticism.
 Seems the old Gnostics were either Puritans, or they couldn’t keep it in their pants.